johanpq/data-structure/README.md

-# Data-structure I, a subject I'm taking at university
+# Data-structure I, a subject I'm took at university